Portrait of Sheila: Background and music

 According to the sleeve notes (written by Nat Hentoff), Alfred Lion of Blue Note decided to record Jordan after hearing her sing at the Page Three Club in Greenwich Village, New York, even though the label "had as a policy not recorded jazz vocalists before".

 The album's fourth track, "Dat Dere", showcases Jordan's predilection for performing voice and bass duets.
 According to biographer Ellen Johnson (author of Jazz Child: A Portrait of Sheila Jordan), Jordan originally wanted to devote Portrait of Sheila entirely to bass and voice, but the idea was turned down by Blue Note.

 Reception

 The album received a four-star rating from Billboard magazine in January 1963.
 The Penguin Guide to Jazz selected the album as part of its "Core Collection" and gave it a rating of four stars (of a possible four).
 AllMusic gave the album a rating of five stars (of a possible five), with Scott Yanow writing in his review: "Jordan sounds quite distinctive, cool-toned, and adventurous during her classic date.
 Her interpretations of Oscar Brown, Jr.'s 'Hum Drum Blues' and 11 standards (including 'Falling in Love With Love,' 'Dat Dere,' 'Baltimore Oriole,' and 'I'm a Fool to Want You') are both swinging and haunting."
-In the AllMusic listings of "Albums of the Year", Portrait of Sheilla is named as one of the highest rated albums of 1963.
+In the AllMusic listings of "Albums of the Year", Portrait of Sheila is named as one of the highest rated albums of 1963.